abitvin/bite/README.md

 # Bite
-Bite is a toy programming language, and it is a place for me to try out new ideas.
+Bite is a toy programming language; it is a place for me to try out new ideas.